mykolq/zabbix_lsi_template/README.md

    * {$ADAP_THROTTLING_HB_PERIOD} - period of heartbit for throttling for adapter data
    * {$LD_THROTTLING_HB_PERIOD} - period of heartbit for throttling for logical discs data
    * {$PD_THROTTLING_HB_PERIOD} - period of heartbit for throttling for physical discs data

+  ### Windows

+  * Copy storcli utility in place where you store there things
+  * Copy lsi_win.conf in zabbix_agent configs folder
+  * Edit storcli paths in lsi_win.conf